Ipswich: Industry

-Being the county town of agricultural Suffolk, industry around Ipswich has had a strong farming bias with Ransomes, Sims & Jefferies Ltd, one of the most famous agricultural manufacturers, located in the town.
-It is notable that the world's first commercial motorised lawnmower was built by Ransomes in 1902.
+Being the county town of agricultural Suffolk, industry around Ipswich has had a strong farming bias with Ransomes, Sims & Jefferies, one of the most famous agricultural manufacturers, located in the town.
+The world's first commercial motorised lawnmower was built by Ransomes in 1902.
 Ransomes & Rapier was a major British manufacturer of railway equipment and later cranes, from 1869 to 1987.
 There was a sugar beet factory at Ipswich for many years; it was closed in 2001 as part of a rationalisation by British Sugar.
-This agricultural link is preserved in the local football club's nickname "The Tractor Boys".
+This agricultural link is preserved in the Ipswich Town F.C.'s nickname "The Tractor Boys".
 Phillips & Piper Ltd on Old Foundry Road employed many women who sewed equestrian and hunt jackets for Harrods, Pytchley, and other labels for 130 years, finally closing down in June 1982.

 The British Telecom Research Laboratories were located to the east of the town in 1975 at Martlesham Heath; it is now a science park called Adastral Park.
 The area was originally RAF Martlesham Heath, a World War II airfield.
 Part of the old airfield is now the site of Suffolk Constabulary's police headquarters.

 A key employment sector is insurance, both wholesale and retail sectors.
 Some of the major players with a key presence in Ipswich include Axa, Churchill, Legal & General, LV and Willis Towers Watson.
 Access to a skilled and experienced workforce has also led to the establishment of ancillary businesses serving these companies, including call centres dealing with sales and claims.

 Ipswich is one of the Haven ports and is still a working port, handling several million tonnes of cargo each year.
 Prior to decommissioning, HMS Grafton was a regular visitor to the port and has special links with the town and the county of Suffolk.
 HMS Orwell, named after the river, is also closely linked with Ipswich.